2. Semiconductor components

 The transistor

-The transistor is an electronic component with three terminals that allows the passage of electronic current between two terminals according to the voltage received by the third terminal.
-It is like a voltage controlled switch.
-The first silicon transistor was commercialized in 1954.
+The transistor is a three-terminal electronic component that allows the passage of electric current between two terminals depending on the voltage received by the third terminal.
+It's like a voltage controlled switch.
+The first silicon transistor was marketed in 1954.

 Transistor de potencia.